Kyffin Simpson: Personal life

-Simpson is Barbados-born and a resident of the British Overseas Territory of the Cayman Islands, racing under the Caymanian flag in Indy NXT.
-Kyffin is the grandson of Barbadian businessman Sir Kyffin Simpson and a keen kitesurfer.

-Career
+Simpson was born in Bridgetown, Barbados; the son of Caymanian businessman David Simpson.
+Simpson competes as Caymanian, saying, "I really feel connected with the people of Cayman.
+It’s cool to fly the flag on the side of my car."

+Junior career

-Formula 4 / Regional
+Formula 4 United States Championship

-Simpson made his car racing debut in 2020 for Velocity Racing Development in the US Formula 4 Championship after 9 years of karting across the Caribbean and United States.
-He twinned this with a Formula Regional Americas Championship campaign, and dominated the championship in his second season with podiums in all but five races.
+Simpson made his car racing debut in 2020 for Velocity Racing Development in the 2020 Formula 4 United States Championship after 9 years of karting across the Caribbean and United States.

+Formula Regional Americas Championship

+Simpson would dovetail a season in the Formula 4 United States Championship with a season in the Formula Regional Americas Championship in 2020, and dominated the championship in his second season with podiums in all but five races.

 Winning the FR Americas title awarded Kyffin with a Honda Performance Development scholarship fund worth $600,000 towards a Super Formula campaign in 2022, but Japan’s ongoing travel restrictions due to COVID-19 prevented these plans coming to fruition.

+Indy Pro 2000 Championship

-His Regional F3 success also opened the door to join the Road to Indy ladder with IndyCar team Juncos Racing, competing in 16 of 18 races in 2022.
+Parallel to his Regional F3 campaign, Simpson also entered the Road to Indy ladder with IndyCar team Juncos Racing, competing in 16 of the 18-race Indy Pro 2000 Championship season, scoring three podiums.

-Indy Lights / GT3
+Indy Lights / Indy NXT

 In 2022, Simpson signed a multi-year deal as a development driver with Chip Ganassi Racing, whilst also progressing to Indy Lights, partnering James Roe Jr. at TJ Speed Motorsports.
 Following eight races with the team, Simpson moved to HMD Motorsports.
-He finished ninth in the 2022 Indy Lights standings with a best result of fifth in Barber and Detroit.
+He finished ninth in the Indy Lights standings with a best result of fifth in Barber and Detroit.

+Simpson confirmed a return to the newly rebranded Indy NXT series in 2023 with HMD Motorsports.
+He scored two podiums and ended up tenth overall.